mahnoorsheikh16/Node-Classification-with-Graph-Neural-Networks/README.md

 – A readout function that generates final node representations.

-• Analysis: MPNN supports flexible updating and propagation of experimental node features.
+• MPNN supports flexible updating and propagation of experimental node features.
 Although the computation is large, it improves robustness when node relationships are complex.

 **Deep Graph Infomax(DGI) and DeepInfoMaxModel**